Viral Inoculation Takes Years to DevelopOutbreak (1995):

 Number one is that we would most definitely see an asteroid the size of Texas well before the last minute.
 The United States alone has a number of observers including JPL’s Near Earth Asteroid Tracking and the Air Force’s Maui Space Surveillance Site, not to mention private citizens like this guy.
 Not only would we know about and be tracking an asteroid that size floating in the main belt, but we would see it coming far sooner than the movie led us to believe.

 “Don’t worry Hawking, I got this.”

 Oh, and their plan of drilling a hole 800 feet and placing the nuclear bomb into it is hardly likely to work (even with the stupid fissure).
-If the asteroid is the size of Texas it would be about 870 miles across.
-800 feet to something that size is the equivalent to scratching the surface of a volleyball.
-And don’t counter with the movie’s “fissure will crack the rest of it in half” argument; that’s what we call a Deus Ex Machina and this list is about bad movie science not bad writing.
+If the asteroid is the size of Texas, it would be about 870 miles across.
+800 feet into something that size is the equivalent to scratching the surface of a volleyball.
+And don’t counter with the movie’s “fissure will crack the rest of it in half” argument; that’s what we call a Deus Ex Machina, and this list is about bad movie science, not bad writing.

 Seriously, this movie is so bad that NASA even used the movie during management training to see if the trainee was able to find all 168 inaccuracies.

 Plot: A small group of people get trapped in a theme park that is overrun with dinosaurs.
 Think of it as the last movie in a trilogy that includes Westworld and Futureworld, but instead of Yul Brynner, you get a group of Velociraptors that can open doors.

 And I know you’re thinking, “But Yul Brynner wasn’t in Futureworld!”